 Having your contract terminated for default (T4D) carries severe penalties.
 This can include criminal convictions or suspension or debarment.
-Also, your future in government contracting can be adversely impacted due to past performance reasons.
-At Watson & Associates, our contract termination for default clause lawyers help government contractors to respond to cure notices and show cause notice letters from the contracting officer, negotiate contract disputes, and appeal the contracting officer’s termination for cause decision.
+Also, your future in government contracting can be adversely impacted due to past performance reasons when there is a contract termination for cause.
+At Watson & Associates, our termination of contract clause lawyers help government contractors to respond to cure notices and show cause notice letters from the contracting officer, negotiate contract disputes, and appeal the contracting officer’s termination for cause decision.

 As government contract law attorneys, we frequently practice before the Armed Services Board of Contract Appeals (ASBCA) , Civilian Board of Contract Appeals (CBCA), and the U.S. Court of Federal Claims (COFC).
 We also provide legal advice and representation my making sure you: